CycleCloud/cyclecloud_tutorials/Lab1/Tutorial.md

   machine.
 This lab will use screenshots on Azure Shell.
 * A valid Azure subscription

-There are 4 sections to this lab, and at the end of it you should be able to create a customized auto-scaling HPC cluster in your Azure subscription.
-The first two sections are
+There are several sections to this lab.
+Upon completion you should be able to create a customized auto-scaling HPC cluster in your Azure subscription.

 [1.
 Starting an Azure CycleCloud server](#Starting-An-Azure-CycleCloud-Server)